 Dad, thank you, that I was able to stay by your side from the very beginning until the very last moment.

-This Independence Day I won’t light one candle.
+Even if my Independence Day is different, I still do something that every Finn does.
+Except for this Independence Day, I won’t light one candle.
 Today, when the sun goes down, I will light 10 candles on my porch, one for each year you have been gone.
 Even if you should still be here with us.